Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The protection doesn’t last nearly as long, and you could have an undesirable allergic reaction.

 So what’s the big deal with bug spray, anyway?

-I’m sure you’ve heard of Zika, the virus carried by mosquitoes.
-It causes babies to be born with microcephaly, which negatively impacts their development or else kills them outright (3).
+I’m sure you’ve heard of the Zika virus, a virus carried by mosquitoes.
+It causes babies to be born with microcephaly, which negatively impacts their development or kills them outright (3).

-There are also other illnesses like malaria, Lyme disease from ticks, West Nile virus, and so on.
-These can cause severe and chronic health problems for you and your baby.
+There are also other illnesses apart from Zika virus like malaria, Lyme disease from ticks, West Nile virus, etc. These can cause severe and chronic health problems for you and your baby.

-As you can see, it’s about a lot more than avoiding itchy bites.
+As you can see, it’s about a lot more than avoiding itchy mosquito bites for pregnant women.